 - a.
 The person responsible for any animal, which has bitten a person or another animal must report the incident to the County Board of Health/local health officer or ordinance enforcement authority.
 Upon receiving the report of a bite, the animal will be quarantined for ten (10) days with the place of confinement to be at the discretion of the County Board of Health/local health officer or ordinance enforcement authority.
 During the quarantine period, the animal is to be securely confined and kept from contact with any other animal or person. - b.
-During the quarantine period, the owner must provide a current rabies vaccination certificate for the cat or dog that is being quarantined.
+During the quarantine period, the owner must provide a current rabies vaccination certificate for the eat or dog animal that is being quarantined.
 If proof of vaccination cannot be supplied, the animal will be vaccinated by a veterinarian at the owner's expense before release. - c.
 No person other than the County Board of Health/local health officer or ordinance enforcement authority or veterinarian shall kill or cause to be killed any animal suspected of being rabid except in cases of immediate self-protection.
-If that occurs the person will retain the body and immediately notify the County Board of Health/local health officer. - d.
-Violations of these provisions shall be punishable by a fine of up to a minimum of Three Hundred Dollars (\$300.00) per violation plus court costs and responsibility for payment for any injections required to be given because of the violation of these provisions.
+If that occurs the person will retain the body and immediately notify the County Board of Health/local health officer The animal's body will be retained for a reasonable period of time and the County Board of Health/local health officer will immediately be notified. - d.
+Violations of these provisions shall be punishable by a fine of a minimum of Three Hundred Dollars (\$300.00) per violation plus court costs and responsibility for payment for any injections required to be given because of the violation of these provisions.
 (Gen. Ord.
-No. 25, 2001, As Amended, 3-14-02)
+No. 25, 2001, As Amended, 3-14-02; Gen. Ord.
+No. 11, 2009, As Amended, 9-11-09)